Homemade Deodorant Powder that actually WORKS…

 - Essential Oils, optional — See list below for ideas. *

-*This is Kelly jumping in here, adding the combo recipe ingredients that I use and love (pictured above), more as a note to myself than anything, because I LOVE Jill's recipe and use it daily!
+*This is Kelly jumping in here, just sharing the specific recipe that I use and love (pictured above), more as a note to myself than anything, because I LOVE Jill's recipe and use it daily!